Fantasy football trade analyzer.Free. No account to start.

 Is this fantasy football trade analyzer free?

 Yes.
-This fantasy football trade analyzer is free, requires no signup, and runs in the browser.
+This fantasy football trade analyzer is free and runs in the browser.
+No account is needed to start; after the starter allowance, joining the free gamedai waitlist gets you unlimited runs.
 The values come from a cached FantasyCalc snapshot, and the last-updated date is shown next to the tool.